Catenscia/MxOps/docs/source/getting_started/about_scenarios.md

 `Scenarios` are virtual context in which data can be saved and reused.
 The first use case is during deployment: Once a contract is deployed, one need to save the address that has been assigned to the contract for later interactions.

-`Scenarios` are simply virtual contexts which saves contract data using their `contract-id`.
+`Scenarios` save contract data using their `contract-id`.
 This means that the same `contract-id` can be use in different `Scenarios` but also in different networks (main, dev...).
 This allows maximum reusability for the `Scenes` as you don't have to monitor which ids has already been taken in your others `Scenarios`.

 ## Persistence